senimanjs/seniman/README.md

 When a server goes down, the client will similarly automatically reconnect to a different server in the cluster -- albeit restarting the session and losing any state that is not persisted to a database.
 If there is any important UI state you cannot afford to lose to a server crash -- say, a long, multi-page form -- you can persist the draft state to a database and re-load it when the client reconnects to a different window.

 ### This looks pretty stateful -- do I get to deploy this normally?
+How do I scale it up?

 Seniman can be deployed like any other Node.JS application.
-You can use a process manager like PM2 to manage your Seniman processes, and a reverse proxy like Nginx to load balance your Seniman instances.
+You can use a process manager like PM2 to manage your Seniman processes, and a reverse proxy like Nginx to horizontally-scale your Seniman app instances.

 In order for your users to have better experience during network reconnection, however, it is recommended to set up client-IP sticky sessions in your reverse proxy.
 This will help ensure that a client that has disconnected, will reconnect to the same server instance when it comes back online, allowing the client to resume its session without losing any state.